Barbarioli/sociome/README.md

 # Sociome

-Repository containing dataset and models for the project
+Repository containing datasets and models for the projects